msfrt/EV-SR24/README.md

 ## Branch Structure & Pull Procedure

 ##### User Branches
-All changes and additions to the electrical repository __must originate in user branches.__ A new user branch should be created for each independent change.
+All changes and additions to the EV repository __must originate in user branches.__ A new user branch should be created for each independent change.
 For example, if I wanted to update the PDM code, and the ATCC code, I would make two _separate user branches_ for each change (unless the change was